getCUJO/confluent-platform/README.md

 activity data, logs, application metrics, stock ticker data, and device instrumentation.
-Its key strength is its ability to make high volume data available as a real-time stream for consumption in systems with very different requirements—from batch systems like Hadoop, to real-time systems that require low-latency access, to stream processing engines that transform the data streams as they arrive.
+Its key strength is its ability to make high volume data available as a real-time stream for consumption in systems with very different requirements from batch systems like Hadoop, to real-time systems that require low-latency access, to stream processing engines that transform the data streams as they arrive.